Wembley Park: Watkin and Wembley Park

 The tower design was chosen through a competition, judged in March 1890.
 The judges eventually awarded the 500 guinea prize to a design for a 1,200-foot steel tower by Stewart, MacLaren and Dunn.
 Originally intended to have eight legs, the plan was changed to a cheaper four-legged design and the height reduced to 1,150 foot.
 There were to be two stages, one 155 feet up and another at the halfway mark, with a viewing area at the summit.
-The platforms would be fitted with "restaurants, theatre, shops, Turkish baths, promenades and winter gardens."
+The platforms would be fitted with "restaurants, theatre, shops, a Victorian Turkish bath, promenades and winter gardens."
 The foundations were laid in 1892 and Watkin's Tower opened in 1896.

 Over 100,000 people visited Wembley Park in the second quarter of 1894, though this declined to 120,000 for the whole of 1895 and only 100,000 for 1896.
 Despite an initial burst of popularity, the tower failed to draw large crowds.
 Of the 100,000 visitors to the Park in 1896 rather less than a fifth paid to go up the Tower.

-In 1902 the Tower, now known as ‘Watkin's Folly’, was declared unsafe and closed to the public.
+In 1902 the Tower, now known as "Watkin's Folly", was declared unsafe and closed to the public.
 In 1904 it was decided to demolish the structure, a process that ended with the foundations being destroyed by explosives in 1907, leaving four large holes in the ground.

-The loss of the tower did not diminish the park’s appeal as a public recreation ground, and it continued to offer football, cricket, cycling, rowing, athletics and in winter, ice skating on the frozen lake.
+The loss of the tower did not diminish the park's appeal as a public recreation ground, and it continued to offer football, cricket, cycling, rowing, athletics and in winter, ice skating on the frozen lake.
 After 1907 the Variety Hall in the park was used as a film studio by the Walturdaw Company Limited, founded by E.G. Turner.
 An 18-hole golf course was opened in 1912, and by the end of the First World War over 100 sports clubs were using the park.

 After 1889, the Metropolitan Railway built roads to the south-west of Wembley Park tube station, on that part of Wembley Park not allocated to the pleasure gardens or the Metropolitan track itself.
 In 1908, Wembley Park Mansion was demolished to allow construction of the new Manor Drive.
 The house had been a convent from 1905, housing French nuns fleeing the Third Republic's separation of Church and State.

 In 1906 the Great Central Railway opened a line and several stations between Neasden and Northolt Junction (today South Ruislip), where it connected with the newly built Great Western & Great Central Joint Line.
-The Great Central’s southernmost station on this short line (and so its southernmost station anywhere, other than its terminus at Marylebone) was Wembley Hill, just south of the Wembley Park pleasure gardens.
+The Great Central's southernmost station on this short line (and so its southernmost station anywhere, other than its terminus at Marylebone) was Wembley Hill, just south of the Wembley Park pleasure gardens.